coq/coq/doc/sphinx/user-extensions/syntax-extensions.rst

 quotes to prevent confusion with the beginning of a string symbol.

 A notation binds a syntactic expression to a term, called its :gdef:`interpretation`.
-Unless the parser and pretty-printer of Coq already know how to deal with the syntactic expression (such as through :cmd:`Reserved Notation` or for notations that contain only literals), explicit precedences and associativity rules have to be given.
+Unless the parser and pretty-printer of Rocq already know how to deal with the syntactic expression (such as through :cmd:`Reserved Notation` or for notations that contain only literals), explicit precedences and associativity rules have to be given.